magladko/DTU-notes/ReverseEngineering/Tutorial 8.md

 Most of the cases: IDA finds only `start` function - goal: find main() Scan through function calls there, follow what's promising in size.
 Main should be expected somewhere down the line (initialization the longest, call main, cleanup)

+Main is expected to have arguments (argc + argv - value/types we expect are important to recognize)